 Subject area Physic S Curriculum Intent Our key stage 5 (KS5) curriculum is designed to develop and enhance subject specific knowledge within the fields of natural, chemical and physical sciences.
 The KS5 offering has a focus on deepening the appreciation, and knowledge of each science.
 Mathematics is intrinsic to developing an understanding of the concepts and ideas involved and so we have structured our curriculum to develop competence and confidence in mathematical processes to aid understanding of theory, particularly in the physical sciences.
 As with KS3/KS4 we teach pupils to relate classroom-based lessons to the physical world around them.
 Teaching with context allows pupils to develop the ability to take scientific theory and apply it to their own daily lives.
 Having this within a pupils' skillset is essential as a scientist.
-Not only does this skill help recall and reinforce past schema but it also allows pupils to fully understand and appreciate the scientific advances that are rapidly and continually developing all around us.
+Not only does this skill help recall and reinforce past schema but it also allows pupils to fully understand and appreciate the scientific dvances that are rapidly and continually developing all around us.
 A range of additional methods are used to encourage recall and retention of knowledge, including the application of multiple platforms.
 Pupils are regularly challenged to explain prior learning and make links to new learning.
 A current theme that is woven through all key stages is developing a scientists' ability to ask questions and remain curious about natural phenomena.
-We continue this theme at KS5 by expecting pupils to fully appreciate the importance of the scientific method and offers pupils a chance to evaluate, not the data obtained through experiment, but also how they conducted the investigation.
-The curriculum also offers pupils a chance to develop their understanding of industry and begin to appreciate the myriad of careers available through the application and pursuit of scientific knowledge.
-This is augmented by a keen staff body possessing a range of real-world scientific careers prior to teaching.
-Year Term Con tent 12 1 2 3 Measurements and their errors Use of SI units and their prefixes Limitation of physical measurements Estimation of physical quantities Waves Progressive and stationary waves Mechanics and Materials Force, energy and momentum Materials Particles and radiation Particles Electromagnetic radiation and quantum phenomena Refraction, diffraction and interference Electricity Current Electricity 13 1 2 3 Further mechanics and thermal physics Periodic Motion Thermal Physics Fields and their consequences Capacitance Magnetic Fields Nuclear Physics Radioactivity Summary Fields Gravitational Fields Electrical Fields Turning Points The discovery of the electron Wave-particle duality Special relativity
+We continue this theme at KS5 by expecting pupils to complete practical investigations independently.
+Laboratories are stocked with glassware and equipment that pupils are guided toward selecting and using independently.
+This allows pupils to fully appreciate the importance of the scientific method and offers pupils a chance to evaluate, not the data obtained through experiment, but also how they conducted the investigation.
+The curriculum also offers pupils a chance to contribute to industry through a work-based placement.
+Here, pupils will have the chance to develop their understanding of industry and begin to appreciate the myriad of careers avail Year Term 12 1 2 3 Measurements and their errors Use of SI units and their prefixes Limitation of physical measurements Estimation of physical quantities Waves Progressive and stationary waves Mechanics and Materials Force, energy and momentum Materials Particles and radiation Particles Electromagnetic radiation and quantum phenomena Refraction, diffraction and interference Electricity Current Electricity 13 1 2 3 Further mechanics and thermal physics Periodic Motion Thermal Physics Fields and their consequences Capacitance Magnetic Fields Nuclear Physics Radioactivity Summary Fields Gravitational Fields Electrical Fields Turning Points The discovery of the electron Wave-particle duality Special relativity